This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

-- In a saucepan, combine the water, butter, and rinsed rice.
+- Prepare the rice: In a saucepan, combine the water, butter, and rinsed rice.
 Bring to a boil, cover, and reduce to a simmer.
 Simmer the rice until it is tender with all of the water absorbed, 45-50 minutes.
 Once cooked, remove the lid and set the rice aside to cool.2 ¼ cups water, 1 tbsp unsalted butter, 1 cup wild rice

-- In a small nonstick skillet, melt the butter over medium heat.
+- Prepare the pecans: In a small nonstick skillet, melt the butter over medium heat.
 Once the butter is melted, add the pecans, brown sugar, and orange juice.
-Cook over medium heat until the sugar caramelizes and coats the pecans, 5-8 minutes.2 tbsp unsalted butter, 1 cup pecans, ¼ cup light brown sugar, 1 tbsp fresh orange juice
+Cook over medium heat until the sugar caramelizes and coats the pecans, 5-8 minutes.
+Once the pecans are coated, remove them from the heat and spread them out on a piece of parchment paper.
+Sprinkle with salt and allow them to cool.2 tbsp unsalted butter, 1 cup pecans, ¼ cup light brown sugar, 1 tbsp fresh orange juice, ½ tsp kosher salt

-- In a small bowl or dressing shaker, combine the Dijon mustard, honey, orange juice, orange zest, champagne vinegar, salt, black pepper, shallot, and garlic.
-Whisk to combine.2 tsp Dijon mustard, 1 tbsp honey, ¼ cup fresh orange juice, 2 tsp orange zest, 2 tbsp champagne vinegar, ¾ tsp kosher salt, ½ tsp freshly ground black pepper, 2 tbsp minced shallot, 1 clove garlic
+- Prepare the dressing: In a small bowl or dressing shaker, combine the Dijon mustard, honey, orange juice, orange zest, champagne vinegar, salt, black pepper, shallot, and garlic.
+Whisk to combine.
+Continue whisking and drizzle in the olive oil until the dressing is emulsified.2 tsp Dijon mustard, 1 tbsp honey, ¼ cup fresh orange juice, 2 tsp orange zest, 2 tbsp champagne vinegar, ¾ tsp kosher salt, ½ tsp freshly ground black pepper, 2 tbsp minced shallot, 1 clove garlic, ½ cup olive oil

-- On a large platter or bowl, toss the chopped lettuce, half of the sliced pears, chopped parsley, and the prepared rice.
-Add the dressing to taste and toss everything together.3 heads romaine lettuce, 2 ripe pears, ¾ cup chopped parsley
+- Prepare the salad: On a large platter or bowl, toss the chopped lettuce, half of the sliced pears, chopped parsley, and the prepared rice.
+Add the dressing to taste and toss everything together.
+Arrange the remaining pears, dried cranberries, and feta on top of the salad and serve.3 heads romaine lettuce, 2 ripe pears, ¾ cup chopped fresh parsley, 1 cup dried cranberries, ¾ cup crumbled feta cheese

 Notes